charlietw/home/README.md

 ## To-do

-TODO: Ensure all references to previous user 'Charlie' are removed, and replaced by 'ansible-ssh'
+TODO: Set up cronjob for backups to S3